Adaptive Internal Models: Explaining the Oculomotor System and the Cerebellum: Simulation Results

 The perfect tracking capability of the smooth pursuit system has been well documented over the years; a small sampling includes \cite{BAHILL83A,COLLEWIJN84,DENO95,WYATT88}.
 This tracking capability improves as the targe motion becomes more predictable \cite{BAHILL83B}.
-Our model has no predictive capability, but rather exhibits perfect tracking (or near perfect tracking with small time delays) as an artifact of the internal model principle.
+Figure~\ref{fig:SP_SUM1} depicts the behavior of our model for smooth pursuit of a target $r(t) = a_1 \sin ( 2 \pi \beta_1 t ) + a_2 \sin ( 2 \pi \beta_2 t )$, with $a_1 = 4.85$, $\beta_1 = 0.22$Hz, $a_2 = 0.853$ and $\beta_2 = 1.25$Hz.
+The time interval $t \in [9,18]$ was chosen to match the data in Figure 1 of \cite{BARNES87}.
+This simulated behavior reproduces what is observed in experiments; namely, that while humans are not capable of perfect tracking of a sum of two or more sinusoids, nevertheless the smooth pursuit system performs reasonably well.
+The non-zero error displayed in the center of Figure~\ref{fig:SP_SUM1} is corroborated by experimental findings in \cite{BARNES87}.